 Assistance may include the administration or supervision of medication.

-Other services may be provided by a trained staff person or an outside provider which you hire and pay for.
+Other services may be provided by a trained staff person or an outside provider which you hire at additional cost.

 Residents can continue to use their physicians and dentists or they can choose new ones.
 The staff can assist in arranging appointments or finding appropriate medical and dental care services.